Apply to this Program

 - The fall program starts in late August and ends in mid-December.
 The spring program starts in mid-to-late January and ends in mid-May.

-- Housing can be arranged in a dormitory setting or in a home stay.
+- Housing can be arranged in a dormitory setting with private room but shared kitchen and bathrooms.

 - Students are eligible for consideration for all forms of federal, state, institutional and private sources of aid, except the Federal Work-Study Program.
 Students studying abroad for a semester or full academic year will forfeit the value of a Federal Work-Study Assignment;